 It's just getting there!

-We could have flown to Ushuaia for around $800 USD but opted for this 14-hour road trip instead, for the fun and adventure, and the fact it was less than $200 for both me and my husband, round trip.
+We could have flown to Ushuaia for around $800 USD but opted for this 14-hour road trip instead, for the fun and adventure, and because it was less than $200 for both me and my husband, round trip.
 So we left Puerto Natales, Chile at 7:30am sharp, too early to grab breakfast anywhere except for the fruit and nuts we brought along, and too early for an open ATM to get us some cash for the trip.
 Halfway to Punta Arenas we stopped at Kon Aiken to change buses alongside the road.
 We'd be heading east to the international border at San Sebastian in Argentina.

 We settled in, taking in the beautiful scenery around southern Chile.
 The sun was just coming up and I saw two baqueanos - Chilean cowboys - riding near the highway.
 Picture perfect.

 Minutes turned to hours, and we dozed.